Alexei Stakhanov

-Alexei Grigoryevich Stakhanov (Алексе́й Григо́рьевич Стаха́нов, Alekséy Grigór'yevich Stachánov; 3 January 1906 – 5 November 1977) was a Soviet and Russian miner, Hero of Socialist Labour (1970), and a member of the CPSU (1936).
+Alexei Grigoryevich Stakhanov (Алексе́й Григо́рьевич Стаха́нов, Alekséy Grigór'yevich Stakhánov; 3 January 1906 – 5 November 1977) was a Soviet miner, Hero of Socialist Labour (1970), and a member of the CPSU (1936).

 He became a celebrity in 1935 as part of what became known as the Stakhanovite movement—a campaign intended to increase worker productivity and to demonstrate the superiority of the socialist economic system.

 Biography

 Alexei Stakhanov was born in Lugovaya (now in Izmalkovsky District), a village in the Livensky Uezd of the Orel Governorate of the Russian Empire in 1906.
 In his early 20s, he began working in a mine called "Tsentralnaia-Irmino" (literally Central Irmino) in Kadiivka (Donbas).
 In 1933, Stakhanov became a jackhammer operator.
 In 1935, he took a local course in mining.
 On 31 August 1935, it was reported that he had mined a record 102 tonnes of coal in 5 hours and 45 minutes (14 times his quota).

 On 19 September, Stakhanov was reported to have set a new record by mining 227 tonnes of coal in a single shift.
 His example was held up in newspapers and posters as a model for others to follow, and he appeared on the cover of Time magazine in the United States.

 In 1936–1941, Stakhanov was a student of the Industrial Academy in Moscow.
 In 1941–1942, he was appointed director of mine No. 31 in Karaganda.
 Between 1943 and 1957, Stakhanov worked in the Ministry of Coal Industry of the USSR.
 In 1957–1959, he was deputy director of the Chistiakovantratsit trust, and after that, assistant chief engineer at the mine management office No. 2/43 of the Torezantratsit trust until his retirement in 1974.

 Stakhanov's records set an example throughout the country and gave birth to the Stakhanovite movement, where workers who exceeded production targets could become "Stakhanovites".

 Stakhanov was a deputy of the Supreme Soviet of the Soviet Union of the first convocation.
 He was awarded two Orders of Lenin, Order of the Red Banner of Labour, and numerous medals.
 The last Sunday of August was designated "Coal Miner's Day", also apparently in his honor.

-Later in life, Stakhanov developed problems with alcohol.
+At some point Stakhanov developed problems with alcohol and came to lose his Order of Lenin and party card during a drunken brawl.

 He died in 1977 at the age of 71.
 The town of Kadiivka in eastern Ukraine where he started his work was renamed Stakhanov in his honour in 1978.
-The original name was restored in 2016 as part of Ukrainian decommunization process.